 This is not enforceable by law and there's no compulsory proficiency test to take.
 While you'll need fluency in German to hold some positions, such as within the healthcare sector, for others your employer will decide whether your proficiency is sufficient for the role.

 It's best to start learning from home before you move.
 There are plenty of language courses available in the UK, and websites such as BBC Languages - German will help you improve.

 How to explain your qualifications to employers

 Certain authorities are responsible for the recognition of professional qualifications.
 For more information, see the Recognition Finder.
-As a rule, applications for recognition cost between €200 and €600.
+Applications for recognition cost between €100 and €600.

 Applicants in a non-regulated profession should also consider having their professional qualifications recognised, so that companies have a better idea of their skills.

-What it's like to work in Germany
+What's it like to work in Germany?

 Employees who work a five-day week in Germany are entitled to a minimum of 20 days' annual leave, however most companies provide their workers with an average of 25 to 30 days per year.
 Germany also enjoys more public holidays than any other European country - you won't have trouble finding the time to explore the country during your stay.

 The minimum wage in Germany is €8.84 in 2018, although for an estimated 80 to 90% of wage earners collective bargaining agreements set pay rates and are enforceable by law.